Start9Labs/documentation/site/source/support/common-issues.rst

 #.
 Confirm that the server is plugged into both power `and` Ethernet
 #.
 Confirm your phone/computer is `not` connected to a "Guest" network
 #.
 Confirm you are `not` using the Tor Browser.
 #.
-If using Firefox from Mac, Windows or Android, ensure you have set ``security.enterprise_roots.enable`` to ``true`` in ``about:config`` per the :ref:`instructions<ca-ff>`
-#.
 Confirm your phone/computer is not using a VPN, or that if you are, that it allows LAN connections, such as the examples below:

     - Mullvad - Go to "Settings -> VPN Settings -> Local Network Sharing"
     - ProtonVPN - Go to "Preferences -> Connection -> Allow LAN Connections"

 #.
-Visit or refresh (ctrl+shift+R on Linux/Windows, cmd+shift+R on macOS Firefox, cmd+option+E then cmd+R on macOS Safari) the start.local page in a web browser
+Visit or refresh the browser

+    - Linux/Windows: ``ctrl+shift+R``
+    - macOS Firefox: ``cmd+shift+R``
+    - macOS Safari: ``cmd+option+E``, then ``cmd+R``

 #.
 To avoid networking issues, it is recommended to use your `primary` router, not an extender or mesh router
 #.
 Very rarely, your firewall settings may block mDNS.
 In this case:

     - From your browser, navigate to your router configuration settings.
 This is usually an IP address such as 192.168.1.1.
 A simple web search will usually reveal how to access the router configuration settings for a particular brand.
     - Once in the router config settings, find the section that lists the devices on your network.
 You should see a device labeled ``start``.
 Take note of the associated IP address and enter it into your browser's URL field to enter the setup.

 #.
 Log into your router (the directions for which can be found with a simple web search for your router model and 'how to log in').
 Once you are in your router, find the device labeled ``start``, and visit its associated IP address, which will look something like: ``192.168.1.9``

 .. _lan-troubleshoot:

 I am unable to reach my server via its *<custom-address>.local* (LAN) address
 ------------------------------------------------------------------------------
-In addition to :ref:`these step <setup-troubleshoot>`, try the steps below:

 #.
+First, try :ref:`these step <setup-troubleshoot>`.
+In none resolve the issue, continue below.
+#.
 Make sure you have successfully followed the :ref:`connecting-lan` instructions for your device.
 #.
 If you are using Windows, the problem is almost certainly with Bonjour.
-Follow the directions to reinstall, even if you have already done so.
+Follow the :ref:`directions to reinstall <connecting-lan-windows>`, even if you have already done so.
+#.
+If using Firefox from Mac, Windows or Android, ensure you have set ``security.enterprise_roots.enable`` to ``true`` in ``about:config`` per the :ref:`instructions<ca-ff>`
 #.
 Try connecting using a different browser on the same device.
 If this works, it means you need to clear cache on your current browser.
 #.
 Try connecting using a different device.
 If this works, it means you need to clear cache on your current browser and/or restart your current device.
 #.
 Try visiting start.local.
 Your server may be in diagnostic mode.